McTsts/Minecraft-String-Utilities/README.md

 3. `/data get base64:io out` to read the output

 #### Other Instructions
-- `/function base64:call` will copy the array of characters from the output array of the strings module, then convert them.
-(Good for converting player skull data)
 - `/function print:call` converts an array of bytes in the `storage ascii:main bytes` into ascii characters (ascii values 32 to 126)

 ## Module - Parser